sashastadler/crunge-notes/Notes/Locations/Obol.md

 Obol was founded by dragons.
 Main language is Draconic.
 Functions off of a system of gildas - a numerical value placed on a person based off different factors (wealth, status, etc).
 Some sort of slave trade going on there.

+Good lake and river fish.
+Traders have methods of preserving fish for a long while.
+Has some pretty robust fish markets.

 Dry grassland.
 Has nice roads.

 ![crunge](../../../Templates/images/obol.png "map")